-Textbooks: There are no required texts but the following book is highly recommended.
-"Biological Diversity: frontiers in measurement and assessment" Edited by Anne E. Magurran and Brian J. McGill, Oxford Press.
+Textbooks: Semester discussions are based on the following book: "Biological Diversity: frontiers in measurement and assessment" Edited by Anne E. Magurran and Brian J. McGill, Oxford Press.
+It is required.
 Additional literature is posted on the class website.

 Expectations: It is expected that you: